Dungeons & Dragons: Shadow over Mystara: Dungeons & Dragons Collection

 Dungeons & Dragons Collection is a two-disc compilation of Tower of Doom and Shadow over Mystara.
 It was released only in Japan on March 4, 1999, exclusively for the Sega Saturn.
 The ports have minor differences in gameplay, and there is a maximum of two players instead of the original four.
-Originally Capcom had planned to release Tower of Doom as a standalone title on Sega Saturn and Sony PlayStation, but cancelled the plan early on.
+Originally Capcom planned to release Tower of Doom as a standalone title on Sega Saturn and Sony PlayStation, but cancelled the plan early on.
 It was initially announced that the collection would be released for both the Saturn and PlayStation, with the PlayStation version due for a U.S. release, but the PlayStation version was never completed.

-In 1999, GameSpot's James Mielke criticized the loading times: "despite its use of the 4-Meg RAM Cart, loading times are horrendous, with mid-level battles occasionally pausing to let data stream in", and summarized that "as a very basic scrolling hacker, this game is simply OK.
-It's not bad, especially if you have a friend to help you play, but you can hardly look at this game as anything other than average".
+In 1999, GameSpot's James Mielke criticized the loading times as "horrendous", with mid-level battles occasionally pausing to let data stream in, and "as a very basic scrolling hacker", he called it simply "OK" and average.
 In 2005, IGN picked the Dungeons & Dragons Collection as one of the top ten co-op games.
-Retro Gamer included it on their list of ten essential Saturn imports, praising its "stunning animation thanks to using the 4MB ram pack" and opining that "while this does suffer from lengthy loading times, it remains the best scrolling fighter on the system, just beating Taito's delightfully odd PuLiRuLa and Capcom's own Dynasty Warriors. [sic - The Retro Gamer team are confusing Dynasty Warriors with Dynasty Wars.]"
+Retro Gamer included it on their list of ten essential Saturn imports, praising its "stunning animation thanks to using the 4MB ram pack" and opining that while it suffers from lengthy loading times, they called it the best scrolling fighter game on the system, and felt to be superior to Taito's PuLiRuLa and Capcom's own Dynasty Warriors (the Retro Gamer team were confusing Dynasty Warriors with Dynasty Wars).
 In 2023, Time Extension included the collection on their top 25 "Best Beat 'Em Ups of All Time" list.

 Dungeons & Dragons: Chronicles of Mystara

-Capcom announced at PAX East 2013 that they would release Tower of Doom and Shadow over Mystara as part of the Dungeons & Dragons: Chronicles of Mystara compilation on Wii U, PlayStation 3, Xbox 360 and Microsoft Windows.
+Tower of Doom and Shadow over Mystara were released as part of the Dungeons & Dragons: Chronicles of Mystara compilation for the Wii U, PlayStation 3, Xbox 360 and Microsoft Windows in the summer of 2013.